altmoket/airports_web/README.md

 # Aeropuertos-App
-This web applications is about Airports
+This web application is about Airports